andresgur/mind_the_gaps/README.md

 celerite_script.py --> Main script to fit a lightcurve and derive posteriors using celerite.
 Covariance functions are input using a config file.
 The mean function can be (for now) a constant function or a Linear function.
 The MCMC chain convergence is evaluated on the fly.
 A config file is needed with the parameter ranges (see config_file folder for examples).

+generate_lc.py --> Generates a lightcurve based on an existing observing window.
+The model is specifiec